steve228uk/homebridge-magichome/README.md

 - [Waterproof RGB LED Strips WIFI Controller](http://amzn.to/2eoDQZx)
 - [Eastlion RGB Wi-Fi Strip Controller](http://amzn.to/2eCF8wV)

-==I have only tested this myself with the first item on the list== which as far as I know is also the only product to require the `extrawhite` option.
+**I have only tested this myself with the first item on the list** which as far as I know is also the only product to require the `extrawhite` option.
 I will however be buying some of the bulbs to try soon.

 Please let me know if you find any other compatible devices.